 Should I buy local or organic produce?

 It was never a question for me until recently.
-I would buy organic produce.
+Should I Buy Local or Organic Produce at the Farmer’s Market??
+I would almost always buy organic produce.
 Lately, the organic apples aren’t so flavorful.
 They either come from New Zealand or South America, very far away with a large carbon footprint.
 Or, they come from Washington state which is still very far away.

 I sampled apples at a Farmer’s Market